Teaching, Learning and Training

 - Energy Systems Training - You need to understand energy systems from resource extraction and conversion to distribution, markets, and end use technologies.
 You also need knowledge of energy economics, markets and policy.
 You will need knowledge of energy cultures to help stakeholders understand the history and operationality of incumbent systems in order to develop opportunities for energy transitions.

 - Data Analysis and Digital Communication Skills - You need to work with statistical and technical data, generate exploratory scenarios, and be able to communicate information to a range of stakeholders and decision-makers.
+Design and build Digital Capital for your projects.

 - Pathfinding and Transition Leadership - You need to be able to navigate the dynamic and constantly changing environment during the energy transition era.